 The person granting authority to another (called the “principal”) – can set some limits.
 One big concern many people express when setting up their healthcare powers is whether they maintain their own decision-making.
 The answer is “Yes.”
 The transfer of health decision-making happens when you are no longer able to communicate with doctors.

-If you want to learn more about powers of attorney and other important things you may need, schedule a complimentary consultation.
+If you want to learn more about Powers of Attorney and other important things you may need, schedule a free consultation.
 This will give us a chance to talk, answer your questions, and put together a plan to meet your needs.